karthikchiru12/Algovis/README.md

 3. Bubble sort
 4. Optimized Bubble sort
 5. Merge sort
-6.Insertion sort
+6. Insertion sort
-7.K Means Clustering
+7. K Means Clustering

 You can download the code from Algovis git repository: https://github.com/karthikchiru12/Algovis <br>
 Download the zip and extract it. <br>